shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-7-3.md

 ---
 title: Yield Analytics 7.3
-description: Learn about the New Reports screen that you can use for all of your old reports. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: Learn about the New Reports screen and different highlights of this new release. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---